 Skip to contents

 Follow these steps to implement naidem’s median algorithm in another language.
-It is tailored to numeric distributions in which some values are missing.
+It is tailored to numeric arrays in which some values are missing.
 For a proof, see Proving the algorithm.

-Below, x is the input distribution. length(d) computes the number of values in a distribution d, sort(d) is a sorting algorithm, keep_missing(d) returns all missing values in d (but no known values), and keep_known(d) is the opposite.
+Below, x is the input array. length(a) computes the number of values in an array a, sort(a) is a sorting algorithm, and keep_known(a) returns all known values in a (but no missing values).
 NA denotes a single missing value.
-Unlike R, these algorithms use zero-indexing.
-Step 1 of the algorithm for odd lengths is therefore equivalent to integer division for such distributions.
+Unlike R, this algorithm uses zero-indexing.
+Step 4 of the sub-algorithm for odd lengths is therefore equivalent to integer division for such arrays.

-# 1. Determine the central index of `x`.
+# 4. Determine the central index of `x` (including missing values).

 if nna > half: